locoframework/loco-js-model/README.md

   coupon.planId = 8; // set planId explicitly if API does not return it
   coupon; // Coupon { ... id: 25, duration: "once", percentOff: 30 }

-  // change percent_off and duration on the server and after some time ...
+  // change percent_off and duration on the server
+  // after some time ...

   setTimeout(() => {
     coupon.reload().then(coupon => {